Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Introduction

-In this paper, we observe the diffuse, extended emission from two poor galaxy groups in the soft X-ray band with \tele, which is best for such observations due to its low, stable background resulting from its low-earth orbit.
-The two groups studied in this paper, and many of their properties, are well documented in the literature.
-For instance, NGC 3402 Group, also called SS2b153, NGC 3411 Group and USGC S152, was analyzed in \citet{mah05} as a group of about 5 members, which appears to be perfectly round, containing ``no evidence of irregularity".
-This nearby ($z=0.0153$) fossil group has a global temperature\footnote[1]{These global temperatures have been adjusted for the significant change in AtomDB, as discussed in Section \ref{ssec:temp}.}, $kT=0.88 \pm 0.04$ keV \citep{sun09}.
-Although NGC 5129 Group has nearly the same global temperature as NGC 3402 Group, $kT=0.90 \pm 0.04$ keV, \citep{sun09}, it is a nearby ($z=0.0230$) loose group with $N_{gal}\sim$ 19 \citep{mah04}.
-Hence, both groups lie in the temperature range that so far has a dearth of successful measurements.
-Throughout this paper, we adopt the 3-year WMAP cosmology and a flat universe: $H_0$ = 73 km s$^{-1}$ Mpc$^{-1}$, $\Omega_m$ = 0.26 and $\Omega_\Lambda$ = 0.74.
+In this work, we observed the diffuse, extended emission from two poor galaxy groups in the soft X-ray band with \suz, which is best for such observations due to its low, stable background resulting from its low Earth orbit.
+The two groups extensively studied in this paper and many of their properties are well documented in the literature.
+For instance, NGC 3402 Group, also called SS2b153, NGC 3411 Group, and USGC S152, appears to be perfectly round, containing ``no evidence of irregularity" \citep{mah05}, and is believed to have between four and five member galaxies \citep{mah05,guz09}.
+This nearby ($z=0.0153$) group has a global temperature $k_BT=0.88 \pm 0.04$ keV \citep{sun09}.
+All global temperatures mentioned in this work have been adjusted for the significant change in AtomDB, as discussed in Section~\ref{sec:temp}.
+NGC 3402 is the central giant elliptical galaxy of this group, classified as a cD galaxy.
+Accordingly, the group has been labeled a fossil group, which is believed to be the remnant of a series of galaxy mergers resulting in a dominant, bright elliptical galaxy surrounded by a few, much less luminous galaxies \citep{jones03}.

+Although NGC 5129 Group has nearly the same global temperature as NGC 3402 Group, $k_BT=0.90 \pm 0.04$ keV \citep{sun09}, it is a less nearby ($z=0.0230$), loose group with approximately 19 member galaxies \citep{mah04}.
+The term ``loose" means that the galaxies are separated by greater than several galactic radii on the sky \citep{hel00}.
+Though different in some ways, both groups lie in the temperature range that so far has a dearth of successful measurements.
+This is especially true for their outskirts, hence the need for our \suz~observations.

+Throughout this paper, we adopt the 3 yr WMAP cosmology and a flat universe: $H_0$ = 73 km s$^{-1}$ Mpc$^{-1}$, $\Omega_m$ = 0.26, and $\Omega_\Lambda$ = 0.74.
+Beyond this Introduction, Section~\ref{sec:obs} provides details on the observations, as well as the extensive data reduction we performed on these groups.
+Next, the process by which we determined the surface brightnesses (SBs) through spectral analysis is detailed in Section~\ref{sec:surf}.
+Also, numerous radial profiles are plotted and the process of obtaining our contribution to them is explained in Section~\ref{sec:rad}.
+Moreover, several mass quantities later used to determine various mass fractions are established in Section~\ref{sec:mass}.
+Finally, in Section~\ref{sec:disc} we discuss our findings and summarize their larger implications.